Pamela A. Eibeck

 President, University of the Pacific

 Eibeck's Presidency follows a distinguished career as a researcher, teacher, educational reformer, and university administrator.
-She received her bachelor's, master's and doctorate degrees in mechanical engineering from Stanford University.
-She joined the faculty at the University of California at Berkeley, where she earned tenure and served from 1985 to 1995.
-In 1995, she became a professor and chair of mechanical engineering at Northern Arizona University, where she later served as director of the honors program and then vice provost for undergraduate studies.
-From 2004-2009, Eibeck served as dean of the Edward E. Whitacre Jr. College of Engineering at Texas Tech University.
+She received her bachelor's through doctoral degrees in mechanical engineering from Stanford University.
+She taught and earned tenure at the University of California at Berkeley, served as a professor, department chair and administrator at Northern Arizona University, and served as dean of the Edward E. Whitacre Jr. College of Engineering at Texas Tech University.

-An expert in heat transfer, Eibeck conducted experimental research related to electronics cooling and thermal tiles used by NASA on the space shuttles.
-Her later work focused on engineering educational reform, including early use of multimedia in the classroom, curriculum development and, most recently, ways to attract young people and women to the profession.
-She has authored or co-authored nearly 50 articles and papers.
+An expert in heat transfer, Eibeck conducted experimental research related to electronics cooling and thermal tiles used by NASA on its aerospace vehicles.
+Her later work focused on engineering educational reform, including the use of technology in the classroom and attracting young people and women to the profession.

 Eibeck became a Fellow of the American Society of Mechanical Engineers in 2008.
 She received the Distinguished Engineering Educator Award from the Society of Women Engineers in 1996 and the Boeing Outstanding Educator Award in 1999.